 How to Handle All That Halloween Candy

 With Halloween around the corner, you may be worried about the amount of candy that your child will eat.
-This concern comes up not just on Halloween, but on all the days surrounding this candy-filled holiday.
+This concern comes up not just on Halloween but all the days surrounding this candy-filled holiday.
 I get this because I used to feel the same way!
 In addition to just spending too much time worrying about it, I would try to hide their Halloween candy after a few days or tell them how many pieces they could eat on the days after Halloween.

 Fortunately, once I learned more about Ellyn Satter’s Division of Responsibility and Intuitive Eating, I realized the best thing I could do was relax and let them enjoy their candy.
 After all, it is their candy, and dressing up and getting candy is what the holiday is all about!